BristechSRM/infrastructure/dataCenter/ansible/README.md

 You will need a unix host to drive this.
 The "mgmt" VM will do.

 Create the AWS stack under "cloudFormation".
 Make sure the private keys for ssh to the AWS Instances are available on your host.
+Copy them to the location specified in the inventory file specified by `ansible_ssh_private_key_file` (or update the location).

+NOTE: If using vagrant to create the mgmt box, you will need to use a different location than the default shared `/vagrant`, as you will not be able to set the permissions of the key file correctly.
+If necessary, limit the permissions on the key file with `chmod 400 nodes.pem`.

 Update the locations and urls in the env_SRM variables and inventory.